ccieblogger/netraven/docs/developer_logs/feature-ui-dashboard-refinement/development_log.md

 **Results:**
 - The login issue has been resolved and users can now authenticate successfully

+## Phase 2: Device Object Validation
+- Added a device validation function (`is_valid_device`) to the dispatcher.
+- Before submitting a device to the thread pool, the dispatcher now checks for required attributes (`id`, `hostname`, `device_type`).
+- If a device is invalid, it is skipped and a warning is logged.
+- This prevents errors from DummyDevice or incomplete device objects during job runs.

 ## Phase 2: UI Refactoring Plan

 Based on the provided screenshot, I'll implement the following changes to refactor the UI: